jakubperlin/information-theory-slides/README.md

 # "Intro to coding and information theories and the noisy-channel coding theorem"
-## This repository contains the slides for my Cambridge talk whose title is above.

----
+I gave a talk at the University of Cambridge in Oct 2017, and you can find the slides here.

-A recording of the talk is available on Youtube: [youtu.be/LhH1d0qup_Y](https://youtu.be/LhH1d0qup_Y)
+A recording of the talk is also available on Youtube: [youtu.be/LhH1d0qup_Y](https://youtu.be/LhH1d0qup_Y)